Peter Dordal, Loyola University Chicago Dept of Computer Science.

 The GNOME graphical desktop environment, associated with GNU, was started in 1997.

 The goal of the GNU project had always been to create an operating system and complete suite of utilities.
 The project did very well with the utilities, including gcc; this part was largely complete by 1990.
 However, work on an OS kernel, to be called hurd, ran into technical difficulties.
-Those difficulties have continued; a production version of hurd has still not been released.
+Those difficulties have continued; a production version of hurd has still not been released, and I am not sure there is even a 64-bit trial version.

 Linus Torvalds release his Linux operating system kernel in 1991.
 The following year an update was released under the GNU public license.
 From the beginning the Linux system was bundled with all the gnu utilities; Torvalds' contribution was, in essence, just the kernel.